textpotential/bibliarchic/chapt5.md

 ## Bible in XML ##

-On a closer look at the workflow and data structures of DBL, the release bundle is what becomes part of the interfaces we will discuss below and is the primary bible interface of DBL.[^8]
+On a closer look at the workflow and data structures of DBL, the release bundle, a collection of XML files, is what becomes part of the interfaces we will discuss below and is the primary bible interface of DBL.[^8]
 A sample from a DBL bible interface looks like this,

 ~~~
     <para style="p"> ...
 	Large crowds followed him from Galilee and the Ten Towns, from Jerusalem, Judea,
     and the land on the other side of the Jordan.</para>
     <chapter number="5" style="c" />
     <para style="s">The Sermon on the Mount</para>